ljeanner/azure-ipaas-workshop/docs/workshop.md

 </details>

-At the end of this first section, we have a Logic App workflow that is triggered by an event when a new file is uploaded in the `input` container of our Storage Account, that reads the file content and publish it in a Service Bus topic.
+At the end of this first section, we have a Logic App workflow that is triggered by an event when a new file is uploaded in the `inputfiles` container of our Storage Account, that reads the file content and publish it in a Service Bus topic.
 The next section will focus on the subscription to this message and its processing, before sending it to the target system.

 ## Subscribe to the message (5 min)